 - When girls are just beginning to wear makeup and experiment with it (usually in their pre-teens), sometimes they can look downright clownish.
 Maybe they used foundation multiple shades too dark or too light compared to their actual skin color (since many girls' first encounter with makeup is sharing with their mother, sisters, or friends, this is fairly common).
 Or maybe they used a little too much eyeshadow and blush.
 Or maybe they had put on the brightest shade of lipstick they could find.
 Possibly all of that.

 - Lots of the more OTT makeup styles amongst alt fashion wearers in Japan (and the fashion followers in western countries).
 Contact lenses that make your eyes look impossibly round and huge?
 Check.
 Two to three pairs of false eyelashes?
 Check.
 So much pale foundation and powder that you look like you're made of chalk?
 Check.
 Foundation'd-out lips?
 Check.
 Perfectly round clown blusher?
 The list goes on.
 The effect is often adorable, but it doesn't make it less creepy.◊

-- Jan Crouch of TBN, a particularly notorious case◊.
+- The late Jan Crouch of TBN, a particularly notorious case◊.